-Please note that a maximum of twelve (12) credits from another CHEA regionally accredited college and/or university can be transferred into the MPH program.
+Please note that a maximum of twelve (12) graduate level credits from another CHEA regionally accredited college and/or university can be transferred into the MPH program.
 Transfer of credits for courses used towards the completion of a granted degree will not be considered.
-Courses taken at other CHEA accredited institutions must be approved by the departmental chair.
-Courses used for previous degrees cannot be transferred.
+Students must seek approval for the departmental chair of their concentration, prior to registering for courses at other CHEA accredited institutions.